physycom/DynamicalSystemFramework/README.md

 ```

 ## Installation (Python)
 If you want to use the library from Python, you can build the Python bindings using [pybind11](https://github.com/pybind/pybind11).
-Make sure you have doxygen installed to generate the docstrings:
+Make sure you have Doxygen installed to generate the docstrings:
 ```shell
 sudo apt install doxygen
 ```